-- Fence off any permanently flowing waterways, ideally leaving an uncultivated and ungrazed, 5m wide buffer zone alongside the stream to capture any runoff.
-Check with your regional council for local rules and requirements about stock exclusion and fencing. - Consider temporary or permanent fencing around gullies or critical source areas and exclude these areas from winter grazing.
-Larger fenced off areas will reduce contaminants more than smaller areas.
-Try to keep stock at least 5-10 m from the centre of a gully where possible. - Provide portable troughs for stock drinking water and keep these away from wet areas and critical source areas. - Prepare to reguarly inspect stock and take action if health problems are evident. - If necessary, use a run off or otherwise provide access to temporary bedding to allow stock the opportunity to lie and rest on firm ground. - To help eliminate unnecessary tractor movements on wet soils, place supplementary feed such as baleage into the paddock prior to the start of winter when soils are not too wet (Figure 1).
+- Fence off any permanently flowing waterways in winter grazed areas, ideally leaving an uncultivated and ungrazed, 5m wide buffer zone alongside the stream to capture any runoff.
+Check with your regional council for local rules and requirements about stock exclusion and fencing. - Exclude critical source areas from winter grazing or winter grazed crop establishment. - Provide portable troughs for stock drinking water and keep these away from wet areas and critical source areas. - Prepare to reguarly inspect stock and take action if health problems are evident. - If necessary, use a run off or otherwise provide access to temporary bedding to allow stock the opportunity to lie and rest on firm ground. - To help eliminate unnecessary tractor movements on wet soils, place supplementary feed such as baleage into the paddock prior to the start of winter when soils are not too wet (Figure 1).
 Make sure supplementary feeding areas are well back from waterways and critical source areas. - Have an adverse weather event plan for extreme weather.
-Make sure your stock has adequate feed, water and shelter.
+Make sure your stock has adequate feed, water and shelter in areas that are away from waterways.